CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-1.md

 Azure Cosmos DB supports strict JSON items only.
 The type system and expressions are restricted to deal only with JSON types.
 For more information, see the [JSON specification](https://www.json.org/).

 ## Running your first query

-In this lab section, you will query your **FoodCollection**.
-If you prefer, you can also complete all lab steps using the [Azure Cosmos DB Query Playground](https://www.documentdb.com/sql/demo).

 You will begin by running basic queries with `SELECT`, `WHERE`, and `FROM` clauses.